 Wolfgang Amadeus Mozart was born on January 27, 1756, in Salzburg, Austria and, although he died over 200 years ago, his operas, concertos, symphonies, and sonatas have profoundly shaped classical music to this day.
+Every year on his birthday, music lovers from around the world celebrate this legends incredible accomplishments.

 Universally recognized as one of history’s most influential composers, Mozart showed prodigious talent from an early age.
 By age four, he was already performing short pieces.
 By age five, he was displaying an aptitude for composition.
 By age six, he was playing before European royalty including performances at the Bavarian court and at the imperial court in Vienna.